Ibrahim-Rezq/Nobd/DESIGN_GUIDELINES.md

     /about    → About
     ```

 - Route definitions live in `src/routes/AppRouter.tsx`.

 ---

 ## 🔄 11.
 State Management

 - Use **Zustand** (added in MVP1 or MVP2).
 - Global store only for theme and checklist data.
 - Avoid unnecessary global states (prefer component state first).

 ---

 ## 🧠 12.
 Icons

 - All icons imported from `lucide-react`.
 - Size: 24x24px (`w-6 h-6`).
 - Color: follows text color (`text-text` or `text-primary`).
 - Maintain consistent visual weight and spacing between icon and label (`gap-2`).

 ---

 ## 🔤 13.
 Text & Content Rules

 - Use **sentence case** for UI labels (e.g., “Morning Adhkar” not “MORNING ADHKAR”).
 - Button labels should be **concise verbs** (e.g., “Add”, “Save”, “Start”).
 - Avoid exclamation marks in interface text.

 ---

 ## 🧱 14.
 Responsive Guidelines

 - Use **Tailwind’s responsive breakpoints**:
     - `sm`: 640px
     - `md`: 768px
     - `lg`: 1024px

 - Avoid horizontal scrolling.
 - Cards wrap with `grid grid-cols-1 sm:grid-cols-2`.

 ---

 ## ⚙️ 15.
 Accessibility

--   Use semantic HTML.
+- Use semantic HTML with proper `role` attributes.
+- Navigation components must have `role="navigation"` and `aria-label`.
 - Buttons must have `aria-label` if icon-only.
+- Interactive cards must have `aria-label`, `aria-pressed`, and keyboard navigation.
+- Icons must have `aria-hidden="true"` when decorative.
 - Color contrast must pass WCAG AA for text and backgrounds.

 ---

 ## 🧩 16.
 Component Import Rules

--   Import absolute paths via `@/components/...`.
+- Import absolute paths via `@/components/...` and `@/utils/...`.
 - Group imports: React, third-party, local.
 - No default exports except for component entry points.
+- Use `@/utils/utils` for utility functions (renamed from `@/lib/utils`).

 ---

 ## 🧠 17.
 Commit & Code Style

 - Follow conventional commits (`feat:`, `fix:`, `chore:`, `docs:`).
 - Always format with Prettier before commits.
 - No `console.log` in committed code.

 ---

 ## 🧭 18.
 Design Tokens (Tailwind Config)

 - Define colors, spacing, border radius, and typography tokens in `tailwind.config.js`.
 - Reuse variables (`theme.extend.colors`) to ensure consistent color palette.

 ---

 ## 🧱 19.
 UI Behavior Rules

 - **Animations:** subtle only.
 Use `transition-all duration-200 ease-in-out`.
 - **Shadows:** `shadow-sm` only for cards and navbars.
 - **Hover states:** light elevation or brightness only — no color flashes.
+- **Button hover:** Use `hover:brightness-110` for primary buttons.
+- **Card interactions:** Use `cursor-pointer` and proper keyboard navigation.

 ---

 ## 🧾 20.
 Documentation

 - Each new component must include a short comment block at the top:

     ```tsx
     /**